 Once thing I have noticed, is the division in opinions related to Covid-19, there are those that believe the pandemic is a real threat and those that don’t.
 I have got in a couple of taxi cabs lately, some drivers wear masks, some don’t, the ones that wear masks realise the pandemic is real, it is not fabricated to control the masses.
 The ones that don’t wear a mask have the opinion that it is exaggerated to control us, one recited that he has had 4 different nurses in his cab who have all said it is exaggerated, he didn’t say when he had these conversations or where they worked.

 Is it exaggerated for those who have lost their lives, for the families who have lost someone, someone they could not be with as they lay dying in hospital?
 This is real, it is only the stupidity of people who do not take precautions such as wearing a mask, and social distancing that have caused significant increased cases in the U.K. in particular where I live.
-I believe the pandemic is real, I have spoken to a few people who don’t think it is, they think it’s a conspiracy, or say yes it does exist, but is grossly exaggerated.
+I believe the pandemic is real.
+Having spoken to a few people who don’t think it is, they think it’s a conspiracy.
+Or say yes it does exist, but is grossly exaggerated.

 Exaggerated or not, I am not risking my own or the lives of my family.
 I also want this ‘thing’ to go away and leave the world alone.
-I have adjusted to the new ‘norm’.
-I am very aware that governments can use this pandemic as an opportunity to control the masses, but have only seen evidence in the U.K. of doing this to reduce the transition rate.
+Having now adjusted to the new ‘norm’.
+I’m very aware that governments can use this pandemic as an opportunity to control the masses, but have only seen evidence in the U.K. of doing this to reduce the transition rate.
 At the moment, they are trying to balance safety with the economy, this is no easy task to do.
 A collapsed economy brings other series problems, just ask Venezuela!

 3. The Confusion